maryammod/personal-website/content/posts/how-to-transfer-a-million-files-between-two-linux-computers.md

   ## Example of using SCP

+  1. Copy file from a Linux server to a local computer or vice versa.
+     ```
+     scp username@remote:/file/to/send /where/to/put/local-machine
+     ```
+  2. Copy file between two remote hosts.
+     ```
+     scp username@remote_1:/file/to/send username@remote_2:/where/to/put
+     ```
+  3. Using -r option to copy all file and directory of the host address.
+     ```
+     scp -r username@remote_host:/file/to/send username@remote_des:/where
+     ```

-  Sometimes you the files you want to copy from are not at the same folder or directory, so we need to repeat SCP command for different locations, instead of repeating the SCP command we can creat a bash file
+  Sometimes, the files you want to copy from the host are not at the same folder or directory, so we need to repeat SCP command for different locations, instead of repeating the SCP command we can _**make a bash file**_ containing the several SCP commands for the different host address.

+  ## SCP and authentication

+  The SCP command works on ssh to transfer data, so it requires an ssh key or password to authenticate on the remote systems.

+  For transferring files, it reads permissions on the source file and copies permission on the target machine.

+  It is interesting to know that SCP will **overwrite files** (if the name of files for the host and destination was the same) without any warning.

+  You may also want to set up an **SSH key-based authentication** and connect to your Linux servers without entering a password.
+Please review **this post** to learn a method to get rid of typing your passwords while multiple SCP commands are running.

+  ## Conclusion

+  In this post, you learned how to use the SCP Linux command to copy files and directories from the host machine to destination machine. we revied some important parameters of the SCP command to make using it more effectively.
 ---